pauladanielafarias/node.js/README.md

 # 5. Installing a package (pkg)

-To install a package, you should check its official documentation but generically they are installed as follows:
+To install a package, you should check its official documentation but generically they can be installed as follows:

 ```$ npm i pkg-name```
 or